The 2026 competition is now OPEN.

 6. AWARDS

-A panel assembled by the FBA Diversity and Inclusion Committee and Younger Lawyers Division will select (1) a National First Prize Winner to receive a cash award of $1,000 and publication in The Federal Lawyer; (2) Second-Place Winner to receive a $500 cash prize; (3) Third-Place Winner to receive $250, and, (4) Honorable Mention to receive $100.
+A panel assembled by the FBA Committee on Advancing the Legal Profession and Younger Lawyers Division will select (1) a National First Prize Winner to receive a cash award of $1,000 and publication in The Federal Lawyer magazine; (2) Second-Place Winner to receive a $500 cash prize; (3) Third-Place Winner to receive $250, and, (4) Honorable Mention to receive $100.
+The Second, Third, and Honorable Mention essays will be featured in the FBA Blog on Fedbar.org

 The Competition reserves the right not to award any prize if it determines that no entries are of sufficient quality to merit selection.